Risk Factors Dashboard

 We operate in a highly competitive environment, and if we are unable to compete with our competitors, our business, financial condition, results of operations, cash flows and prospects could be materially adversely affected.

 We operate in a highly competitive environment.
 Our competition includes all other companies that are in the business of producing or distributing hemp-based products for personal use or consumption.
 Many of our competitors have greater resources that may enable them to compete more effectively than us in the CBD industry.
 Some of our competitors have a longer operating history and greater capital resources, facilities and product line diversity, which may enable them to compete more effectively in this market.
 Our competitors may devote their resources to developing and marketing products that will directly compete with our product lines.
 The Company expects to face additional competition from existing competitors and new market entrants.
 If a significant number of new entrants enter the market in the near term, the Company may experience increased competition for market share and may experience downward pricing pressure on the Company’s products as new entrants increase production.
-If a significant number of new entrants enters the market in the near term, the Company may experience increased competition for market share and may experience downward pricing pressure on the Company’s products as new entrants increase production.
 Such competition may cause us to encounter difficulties in generating revenues and market share, and in positioning our products in the market.
 If we are unable to successfully compete with existing companies and new entrants to the market, our lack of competitive advantage will have a negative impact on our business and financial condition.

 Unfavorable publicity or consumer perception of our products or similar products developed and distributed by other companies could have a material adverse effect on our reputation, which could result in decreased sales and fluctuations in our business, financial condition and results of operations.